Acton, London: Toponymy

 Acton's name derives from the Old English words āc (oak) and tūn (enclosed garden, enclosure), meaning "a garden or a field enclosed by oaks".
 Later, in the Middle Ages tūn became a synonym for "farm" or "farm by oak trees".
 For several centuries, its name bore the prefix Church (hence Chirche Acton, Churche Acton, etc.) to distinguish it from the separate hamlet of East Acton.

 History

 Origins

-Different phases of prehistoric settlement are marked by a range of finds.
-It begins with a cluster of Upper Palaeolithic and Mesolithic flint cores, flakes and artefacts mainly to the north of Churchfield Road.
+A number of finds indicate prehistoric settlement in Acton.
+The earliest are a cluster of Upper Palaeolithic and Mesolithic flint cores, flakes and artefacts found mainly to the north of Churchfield Road.
 Around the Mill Hill Park area, a Neolithic axe, and a group of Bronze Age Deverel-Rimbury urns and cremated bone were found, along with an Iron Age pot shard.
 Iron Age coins were also found near Bollo Lane.
 The Roman period is represented by a ditch in the same area, and a hoard north of Springfield Gardens.
 In the Middle Ages the northern half of the parish was heavily wooded.
 Oaks and elms still stood along roads and hedgerows and in private grounds in the early 20th century, but most of the woodland had been cleared by the 17th century, even on the extensive Old Oak common.